EdwinCruz13/NodeJS-Lesson/Day 7/readme.md

   <summary><h2>💪 Example Sending a Json Files</h2></summary>
   <p dir="auto">

-- [x] It is time to create a new file, you can name it as "http-json.js".
+- [x] Create a new file, you can name it as "http-json.js".
 - [x] Add the next code:
 ```
 var http = require('http');